See a list of Art Therapy Programs by Clicking Here!

 Step 4 – Graduate, Exams, Certification, & Work

-Upon graduating from an accredited college or university with your art therapy degree, you may be required by your state of residence to obtain licensure to work as an art therapist.
-Each state will stipulate the number of hours required, examinations, and licenses required.
+Upon graduating from an accredited college or university with your art therapy degree, you will have additional work to perform.
+In fact, you may be required by your state to obtain licensure to work as an art therapist.
+Your state will stipulate the licensing required along with clock hours and exams needed.
 The Art Therapy Credentials Board or ATCB grants professional credentials to art therapists in three levels:

 - Registered Art Therapist or ATR – Eligible certificate for those art therapists who have completed a CHEA accredited school with a graduate degree and post-graduate work experience